The Call for Proposals is Closed

 Preparing materials for proposal submission:

-*ITLC Lilly conferences makes a distinction between presenters and authors.
+ITLC Lilly conference makes a distinction between presenters and authors.
 Presenters who register for the conference and present the session are listed in conference materials; authorship is credited by the presenter within the session.

 Proposals consist of the following: